LittleGitPhoenix/Functionality.Settings/README.md

 - Write-out as suffix to the property value

-  Will add the enumeration values with configurable star, end and separator as a suffix to the value.
+  Will add the enumeration values with configurable start, end and separator as a suffix to the value.

   ```c#
   var converter = new EnumConverter(WriteOutValues.AsSuffix(start: "[", separator: ";", end: "]"));